-The resolution ''welcomes the report of the Secretary-General of 15 November on the United Nations operation in Cyprus, and in particular the call to the parties to assess and address the humanitarian issue of missing persons with due urgency and seriousness."
+Resolution 1517, adopted unanimously today, ''welcomes the report of the Secretary General of 12 November 2003 on the UN operation in Cyprus and in particular the call to the parties to assess and address the humanitarian issue of missing persons with due urgency and seriousness''

-It notes that ''the government of Cyprus has agreed that in view of the prevailing conditions in the island it is necessary to keep the UNFICYP beyond 15 December 2002."
+The Security Council notes that ''the government of Cyprus has agreed that in view of the prevailing conditions ?n the island it is necessary to keep UNFICYP beyond 15 December 2003''.

-The Security Council decided to extend the mandate of UNFICYP for a further period ending 15 June 2003, and requests the Secretary General to submit a report by 1 June, 2003 on the implementation of the resolution.
+The Security Council ''requests the Secretary General to submit a report by 1 June 2004 on the implementation of this resolution''.

-''Welcoming and encouraging efforts by the UN to sensitise peacekeeping personnel in the prevention and control of HIV/AIDS and other communicable diseases in all its peacekeeping operations,'' the resolution said.
+The resolution welcomes and encourages UN efforts to sensitise peacekeeping personnel in the prevention and control of HIV/AIDS and other communicable diseases in all its peacekeeping operations.